-As search engine technology and usability becomes ubiquitous, people have become more and more comfortable doing their own searching.
-Although most people can find what they need eventually, the strategies outlined below will help improve the techniques of even the most experienced searchers.
+Although most people can find what they need eventually when searching the web, the strategies outlined below will help improve the techniques of even the most experienced searchers.

 - Do a preliminary search

 - If you're a busy professional and haven't found it in 10-15 minutes, ask a librarian.
 Students, research is part of the learning process.
 Give yourself at least 45 minutes before throwing in the towel and going to a librarian for help.

 - Choose your resources carefully.
 Library resources are evaluated before purchase.
 Don't assume that the web has the most recent (or accurate) information.

 - Trust, but verify.
 Always check to see how recently a page has been updated.
 Always look for information about the author of the page.
 Ensure that the source is accurate.

 Know what tool to use and when to use it

 - Use a search engine when looking for something specific, an unusual term, or an exact phrase.

 - Use advanced search features to refine your search.